har-at-usf/har-at-usf.github.io/_posts/2021-05-14-fb-campaign-walkthrough.md

 Facebook.

 And, as noted, they knew that the victim used a Facebook link to get here.
-It was right there in the URL's UTM data earlier.
+It was right there in the URL's UTM tags.
+If the two websites are linked in any meaningful way, anyone who manages **date4you** will have this data.

 This guide stops at this screen alone.
 Presumably, the website might also ask for payment information.
 Payment information is not just another data point about